yesinwoow/Streaming-server/README.md

 ---

 ## 📖 About
-This is a modern and responsive social media profile landing page designed to showcase all my platforms in one place.
+This is a modern and responsive social media landing page designed to showcase all my platforms in one place.

 ---

 ## ✨ Features
-- 🌌 Animated particle background (tsParticles)
+- 🌌 Animated particle background
-- 🎨 Glassmorphism UI design
+- 🎨 Glassmorphism UI
-- ⚡ Fast and lightweight
+- ⚡ Fast & lightweight
-- 📱 Fully responsive (mobile-friendly)
+- 📱 Mobile friendly
-- ⌨️ Typing animation effect
+- ⌨️ Typing animation
-- 🔗 Social media integration
+- 🔗 Social links integration

 ---